sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/configuration.md

 ### Pandas

-The `pandas` backend yields data as DataFrames using the `pandas.io.sql` module. `dlt` uses `PyArrow` dtypes by default as they generate more stable typing.
+The `pandas` backend yields data as DataFrames using the `pandas.io.sql` module. `data_load_tool` uses `PyArrow` dtypes by default as they generate more stable typing.

 With the default settings, several data types will be coerced to dtypes in the yielded data frame:
 * **decimal** is mapped to double, so it is possible to lose precision